calpoly-iandunn/csc471/lectures/00-introduction.md

   - Git usage
 - Deadlines and late penalties

-- Subject Matter
+Subject Matter

 - We will be learning and using C++
 - We will be learning and using OpenGL
 - We will be using Git to turn things in

+Questions:

+- Most comfortable programming language?
+- Which class would you rather take a math class or drawing class?
+- Why are you taking computer graphics?
+  - Game development (game industry)
+  - Animation (cg industry)
+  - Offline rendering (cg industry)
+  - Research (academic graphics)

 [Quiz Time!](http://area.autodesk.com/fakeorfoto/)